Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 2

 - The Suns have a +170 scoring differential, topping opponents by two points per game.
 They're putting up 113.6 points per game, 17th in the league, and are giving up 111.6 per outing to rank sixth in the NBA.

-- These two teams score 229.4 points per game combined, 0.4 more than this game's total.
+- These two teams average a combined 229.4 points per game, 0.4 more points than this matchup's over/under.

-- Combined, these teams allow 224.1 points per game, 4.9 fewer points than this matchup's total.
+- Opponents of these teams combine to average 224.1 points per game, 4.9 fewer points than this matchup's total.

-- Phoenix has won 42 games against the spread this season, while failing to cover or pushing 40 times.
+- Phoenix has won 42 games against the spread this year, while failing to cover or pushing 40 times.

 Nuggets Player Props